MicheleGuidi/ComfyUI-Computer-Vision/README.md

 🚧 **In development**
 - Integration of Florence2 node with contextual logic
 - Creation of mask management nodes

-🧭 **Under evaluation**
-- Merge with original `ComfyUI-segment-anything-2` nodes
+- Further computer vision nodes development
-- Run Florence models locally (ONNX)
-- Text-prompt guided segmentation

 ---